Virginijus Dambrauskas: Biography

-Virginijus Dambrauskas also five times played for Lithaunian chess clubs in European Chess Club Cups (1996, 2006-2009).
+Virginijus Dambrauskas also five times played for Lithuanian chess clubs in European Chess Club Cups (1996, 2006–2009).
 He was awarded the FIDE International Master (IM) title.

 Since 1978, Virginijus Dambrauskas has been active participated in correspondence chess tournaments.
-The her main achievements are two silver medals of the 5th and 6th European Team Correspondence Chess Championships as part of the Lithuanian team (competitions were held from 1999 to 2004 and from 2004 to 2008).
+His main achievements are two silver medals of the 5th and 6th European Team Correspondence Chess Championships as part of the Lithuanian team (competitions were held from 1999 to 2004 and from 2004 to 2008).
 In 2018, he was awarded the ICCF International Correspondence Chess Grandmaster (GM) title.
 He is the Vice President of the Lithuanian Correspondence Chess Federation.

 Virginijus Dambrauskas is in the civil service as a senior inspector of the Information Systems Center of the Customs Department of the Ministry of Finance of Lithuania.